Benefits of Affiliation with our Hawaii EB-5 Regional Center

 Indirect Job Creation Calculations

-Business affiliates of our regional centers can calculate job creation through both direct and indirect job methodologies, leading to higher job creation figures than direct non-regional center calculations of actual payroll employees.
+Business affiliates of our regional centers can calculate job creation through both direct and indirect job methodologies.
+This leads to higher job creation figures than direct non-regional center calculations of actual payroll employees.

 Regional Center Affiliation Process

-The affiliation process can be a fast solution and a great fit for those looking to begin a project immediately.
+The regional center affiliation process can be a fast solution and a great fit for those looking to begin a project immediately.
 The benefits of affiliating with a regional center make this an excellent choice for many project developers.

-Our experienced team will work with you to understand if EB-5 is a good fit for your project and if you qualify to affiliate with our regional centers.
+Our experienced team will work with you to understand whether EB-5 funding is a good fit for your project and whether you qualify to affiliate with our regional centers.

-EB5AN has obtained full state regional center coverage in multiple states and has completed over 100 USCIS-compliant business plans and economic impact studies.
+EB5AN has obtained full state regional center coverage in multiple states and has completed more than 100 USCIS-compliant business plans and economic impact studies.
 The I-924 application process is complicated and requires legal expertise, economic analysis, business plan creation, and an understanding of how USCIS adjudicates applications.

 EB5AN has the internal resources to assemble all required aspects of an I-924 application.
-Additionally we have extensive experience with I-924 applications and understand all the key components and common pitfalls.
+Additionally, we have extensive experience with I-924 applications and understand all the key components and common pitfalls.

-There are various approaches to take when filing an I-924 form, please contact us to learn more about the process and how we can work together to get your regional center approved quickly by the USCIS.
+There are various approaches to take when filing an I-924 form; please contact us to learn more about the process and how we can work together to get your regional center approved quickly by USCIS.

-Please visit our EB-5 TEA Map to determine if your Hawaii EB-5 regional center project is located in a census tract that automatically qualifies as a Targeted Employment Area (TEA).
+Please visit our EB-5 TEA Map to determine whether your Hawaii EB-5 regional center project’s location qualifies as a rural or high unemployment targeted employment area (TEA).

-About the State of Hawaii and the Economic Climate of our EB-5 Hawaii Regional Center
+About the State of Hawaii and the Economic Climate of our EB-5 Hawaii Regional CenterRegional Center

 Hawaii: Population and Income Demographics